Whether Vol is High or Low, Gamma Trading Can Exploit Opportunity

 Alternative Team Perspectives by Jason Hill

 But, what if volatility declines again or stays at more normal levels?
 The good news is that gamma trading is a versatile strategy.
-In an environment like 2017 when overall market moves were at a minimum (the S&P 500 had only eight 1%+ moves in total), one might assume there were limited opportunities for us to profit from gamma trading.
+In an environment like 2017 when overall market moves were at a minimum, one might assume there were limited opportunities for us to profit from gamma trading.
 Although we did see somewhat muted convertible arbitrage returns because of the low vol environment, low volatility in the S&P 500, VIX and other major indexes does not always mean low volatility for individual stocks.

 We can still find many gamma-trading opportunities even in low volatility environments: